DO-Solutions/do-db-config-ui/README.md

   An input field where you provide your database's unique ID.
 (You can get your database ID by using the `doctl databases list` command.)

 - **Configuration Forms:**
-  A tabbed interface lets you choose which database engine's settings you'd like to adjust (MySQL, PostgreSQL, Redis, MongoDB, Kafka, or OpenSearch).
+  A tabbed interface lets you choose which database engine's settings you'd like to adjust (MySQL, PostgreSQL, Valkey, MongoDB, Kafka, or OpenSearch).
 Each tab displays relevant fields along with details (range, expected input format, examples).

 - **Command Generation:**
   Once you fill out the settings, the tool generates preformatted `curl` and `doctl` commands based on your inputs.
 Click the "Copy" button to copy the command to your clipboard.